thirdweb-dev/ai/python/thirdweb-mcp/README.md

 # thirdweb MCP Server

-A Model Control Protocol (MCP) server implementation for thirdweb services integration.
+A Model Context Protocol (MCP) server implementation for thirdweb services integration.
 This server allows you to integrate thirdweb's tools with any MCP-compatible client.

 ## Overview

-thirdweb MCP provides a unified interface to access thirdweb's suite of blockchain tools and services through the standardized Model Control Protocol.
+thirdweb MCP provides a unified interface to access thirdweb's suite of blockchain tools and services through the standardized Model Context Protocol.
 It supports multiple communication transports and can be integrated with various thirdweb services:

 - **Nebula**: Autonomous onchain execution - real-time on-chain analysis, code generation and contract interactions
 - **Insight**: Blockchain data analysis capabilities for real-time on-chain data